iriavizcaino/airsim_object_detection/README.md

 ## Usage
 Steps:

-- Import 3D model of the object you want to detect.
+- Import 3D model of the object you want to detect and change it Mobility option to Movable.
 - Get the ID names of the sphere and detection object items and change it into `get_files.py`.

     ![image](.doc/id_name.gif)